gnubodhi/Dans-Soil-Alchemy/README.md

 - **Bokashi Bin**: The contents of a properly managed bokashi bin (which includes kitchen scraps, small bones, etc.) are generally safe, but the bin should always be sealed to prevent contamination or leakage.
 Keep the bin out of reach of children and pets to avoid direct handling of waste.
 - **Compost Leachate**: Leachate produced by compost bins, including those from tumbler bins that aren't sealed or aerobins with openings, can contain pathogens and should not be ingested.
 Always ensure these bins are properly sealed or positioned to prevent any leakage.
 If handled, wash hands thoroughly and avoid contact with skin, especially for children and pets.
 - **Mushrooms**: Mushrooms (including magic and deathcap mushrooms) may grow in compost with a well-developed fungal network.
 If this occurs, remove them immediately.
 Be cautious about **wild mushrooms**, as some may be toxic.
 Always properly manage moisture and compost temperature to reduce fungal growth.
-- **Bokashi Leachate**: The liquid produced by a bokashi bin (leachate) is safe to use as a fertilizer when diluted properly (1:100 to 1:200), but it shouldn’t be ingested.
+- **Bokashi Leachate**: The liquid produced by a bokashi bin (leachate) is safe to use as a fertiliser when diluted properly (1:100 to 1:200), but it shouldn’t be ingested.
 Avoid direct skin contact and ensure children or pets do not handle it.
 If touched, wash hands thoroughly.

 Always wash hands after handling compost materials.